NASA-Planetary-Science/sbpy/docs/sbpy/activity.rst

 Phase angles and functions
 ^^^^^^^^^^^^^^^^^^^^^^^^^^

 Note the phase angle was not used in the previous section.
 The `Afrho` class does not assume any particular phase function when transforming to and from flux density or magnitude.
 In order to scale a value to another phase angle, a function is provided.
-Returning to the A'Hearn et al. data, we scale Afρ from 0° phase to 3.3° phase:
+Returning to the A'Hearn et al. data, we scale Afρ to 0° from to 3.3° phase:

   >>> wave = 5240 * u.AA
   >>> flam = 10**-13.99 * u.Unit('erg/(s cm2 AA)')